gcaglio/ChromeExt-DataPaws/README.md

 # Overview
 Datapaws Monitoring Extension is a Chrome extension that collects console messages, page load times, and render timings, sending them to Datadog for monitoring and analysis.

+Every metric is sent as custom-metric.

+You could easily use this extention on a wide number of browsers with a Datadog free account (remember you've only 1day of data retention).

 ## Features
 - Tracks page load metrics using `PerformanceNavigationTiming`.
 - Captures JavaScript console errors and logs.